 ) recommends a core curriculum of 625 hours.
 The average massage therapy training in the US is between 642 and 697 hours.

 Most states (except Hawaii) that license massage therapists require a passing score on the Massage & Bodywork Licensing Exam (MBLEx) or one of two exams formerly (no longer) provided by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB), and maintaining a license in most of those states requires continuing education hours.
 This exam only needs to be passed once, and then the passing score can be used for licensing in all states that require it.
-From 2011-2019, PCAB students had an average yearly pass rate on the MBLEx over 90%, which is 20% higher than the national average.
+PCAB graduates have a consistently higher pass rate than the national average.
+For the 2019-2020 period, PCAB graduates had a 93% pass rate, compared to the 63% national average during that period.
 One can signup for the MBLEx exam on the website for the Federation of State Massage Therapy Boards.